denoland/manual/typescript/faqs.md

   construct.
 - `export =` and `import =` are legacy TypeScript syntax which we do not support.
-- Only `declare namespace` is support.
+- Only `declare namespace` is supported.
 Runtime `namespace` is legacy TypeScript syntax that is not supported.

 ### Why don't you support language service plugins or transformer plugins?